 Cancer immunotherapy is one promising cancer treatment option whereby the host’s own immune system is used to treat cancer.
 The therapy works by either stimulating certain immune activities, or counteracting cancer cell signals that suppress immune responses.
 Cancer immunotherapy has progressed significantly since 2011, when the first immune checkpoint inhibitor was approved by the US Food and Drug Administration (FDA).
 To date, the FDA has approved 6 immune checkpoint inhibitors with more on the way for the treatment of various cancer types including melanoma, lung cancer and lymphoma.
 Furthermore, in 2017, the FDA approved 2 chimeric antigen receptor T-cell (CAR-T) therapies to treat acute lymphoblastic leukemia and diffuse large B-cell lymphoma.

 There is no doubt that cancer immunotherapy will become a major player in cancer treatment.
 For that to happen, further genetic studies are crucial to elucidate the complex mechanisms and to develop new therapies to enhance efficacy, treat more cancer types and reduce side effects.
-To assist our fellow researchers in better understanding genetic rationales in cancer immunotherapy, ScienCell developed two GeneQuery™ qPCR array kits to profile key genes involved in the PD-1/PD-L1 checkpoint pathway and the CTLA4 checkpoint pathway.
+To assist our fellow researchers in better understanding genetic rationales in cancer immunotherapy, ScienCell developed two GeneQuery™ qPCR array kits.
+Profile key genes involved in the PD-1/PD-L1 checkpoint pathway and the CTLA4 checkpoint pathway.

 Please visit our website for gene inclusion, gene aliases and their potential roles.
 And if you or your colleagues are attending AACR Annual Meeting 2018 in Chicago, IL, April 14-18, be sure to stop by booth #2440 to learn more about our Products & Services.
-We are excited to announce our new launches to help you advance your research, featuring the Absolute & Relative Telomere Length Quantification qPCR Assay Kits.
+We are excited to announce our new launches to help you advance your research.
+We feature the Absolute & Relative Telomere Length Quantification qPCR Assay Kits.

 Thank you for the great and valuable article, please share more posts.
 When you or a loved one is battling cancer, you need access to every single weapon available.